open-AIMS/ozfish/README.md

 ### Frames

-Frames are extracted from the videos where we have an event measure measurement, and an assocaited fish label.
+Frames are extracted from the videos where we have an event measure measurement, and an associated fish label.
 The images are available [here](https://data.pawsey.org.au/public/?path=/FDFML/frames) and metadata [here](https://data.pawsey.org.au/download/FDFML/metadata/frame_metadata.csv).

 Frames have an associated metadata file which links the species, genus, family annotation fish in the frame.